 5. Update the Firmware

-Your Cox modem or router has a software known as firmware which needs to be regularly updated.
-If the software is outdated, your modem or router will not function properly leading to a blinking green light.
+Your Cox gateway has software known as firmware that needs to be regularly updated.
+If the software is outdated, your modem or router will not function properly, leading to a blinking green light.

 Therefore, it is recommended that you check the Cox website to see whether your modem or router needs a firmware update.
 This will not only improve performance but also remove any minor technical issues.